JamesBerg1956/responsive-portfolio/README.md

    X change margins, padding, and border styles of navbar across all pages to match wireframe footer
-   X change text color of "copyright" text in footer across all pages to match wireframe resize text of footer text across all pages to match wireframe change margins, padding, and border styles of footer across all pages to match wireframe add your name to copyright footer across all pages index.html resize "About Me" header to match
+   X change text color of "copyright" text in footer across all pages to match wireframe X change margins, padding, and border styles of footer across all pages to match wireframe X resize text of footer text across all pages to match wireframe add your name to copyright footer across all pages index.html resize "About Me" header to match